Trading Involves Risk of Loss

 1.1 Earlier Disclosure Statements.
 This Disclosure Statement replaces all previous versions.
 This Disclosure Statement is dated January 10, 2014.
 Any updates to this Disclosure Statement (that are not materially adverse to investors) will be available on our website or without charge by contacting us directly.
 Where updated information is materially adverse to investors, Advanced Global Markets may issue a supplementary or revised Disclosure Statement.

-1.2 Regulation Advanced Global Markets is a registered company with the New Zealand Companies office.
+1.2 Regulation Advanced Global Markets is fully licensed and regulated by the VFSC.
 Advanced Global Markets is permitted to conduct the activities of offering clients the ability to trade in the Spot Foreign Exchange market.

 1.3 Representations Advanced Global Markets’s products are offered solely on the basis of the information and representations contained in this Disclosure Statement and associated documents and no other information or representation is authorised nor is any person authorised by Advanced Global Markets to give any form of information to clients or make any other representation whatsoever other than as outlined in this Disclosure Statement.